Once you have created the Sample Type

 Derive Samples from Parent Samples or Sources

 Once you have created the Samples you want to use as parents or the Sources for some new samples, you can also create new samples from the grids for the parent or source.
-Both derivation of child samples and pooling of multiple parents are supported.
-Learn more in this topic:
+Creating derivatives, pooled samples, and aliquots from multiple parents are supported.
+Learn more in these topics: